harrietrc/loadimpact-docs/jekyll/_v4/test-running/test-scheduling.md

 ## Scheduling

-You have the ability to schedule any tests that currently exists in your Load Impact account that has been executed on our cloud service (you can not schedule a locally run test through the web UI).
+You have the ability to schedule any tests that currently exists in your LoadImpact account that has been executed on our cloud service (you can not schedule a locally run test through the web UI).
 You may also schedule tests that you create within the web UI after saving your configuration.

 For scheduling a new test configuration, the option will appear after you click save.